ItsNickBarry/hyperbolic-canvas/README.md

 <script type="application/javascript" src="lib/HyperbolicCanvas.js"></script>
 ```

-Attach a script to each canvas by defining it as a function on the `HyperbolicCanvas.scripts` object.
-The index must match the canvas id.
+Optionally attach a script to each canvas by defining it as a function on the `HyperbolicCanvas.scripts` object.
+The index must match the canvas data-script attribute.

 ```javascript
 HyperbolicCanvas.scripts['hexagons'] = function (canvas) {